ConnorGIT5/ReallyReactiveBlog/README.md

-# How to you this project
+# How to use this project

 run 'npm start' to start ReactJS run 'npx json-server --watch data/db.json --port 8000' to start the JSON Server